JacopoCastello/id2203project20scala-master/README.md

 - [ ] Routing protocol (1)
 - [ ] Test for all above

-4. Leader Lese
+4. Leader Lease
 - [ ] leased-based mechanism on non-reconfigurable code
 - [ ] benchmark
 - [ ] test for all above

-5. Reconfigurable Leader Leses
+5. Reconfigurable Leader Leases
 - [ ] leased-based mechanism on reconfigurable code